TGN-Minecraft/home/index.md

 ## TGN Network
 Welcome to the TGN Network ~ Excellence made with proffessionality.
+We strive to be an excellent network and always want to provide a postive, fun and friendly environment so everyone can enjoy the games we offer.

 ### Games
 On our minecraft network you will find a Destroy the Monument server.